silent-code/FollowMe-Project/writeup/writeup.md

 [//]: # (Image References)

-[image1]: ./misc_images/robond-picknplace-gazebo-screencap.png
+[image1]: ./image1.png
-[image2]: ./misc_images/kuka_arm_annotated.png
+[image2]: ./image2.png
-[image3]: ./misc_images/rse_proj2_eqtns1.png
+[image3]: ./image3.png
-[image4]: ./misc_images/rse_proj2_eqtns2.png
+[image4]: ./image4.png
-[image5]: ./misc_images/kuka_8of10.png
+[image5]: ./image5.png
+[image6]: ./image6.png
+[image7]: ./image7.png

 ## Project: Kinematics Pick & Place
-The Kinematics Pick and Place project introduced python-based programming within the Robotic Operating System (ROS) environment and the use of the Kuka KR210 serial manipulator simulator to demonstrate basic forward and inverse kinematic concepts.
-The next image is a screen capture of the simulation during the actual testing stage of the project, showing the robotic manipulator successfully placing the object into the target bin.
+The Follow Me project goals were to train a fully convolutional neural net (FCN) to allow a simulated quad rotor to track a specified human target while ignoring false human targets.
+The following images show the performance achieved on test data.
+The first image below depicts an image of the tracked target (left), the test image ground truth mask (center), and the FCN's performance at labeling the test image (right).
+The second image shows the FCN's pixel labels of the target.
+As is shown, most of the pixels are labeled correctly and hence the quad rotor will likely track the target well while ignoring false tracks.

+![alt text][image6]
-![alt text][image1]
+![alt text][image7]

 ### Kinematic Analysis
 #### 1. The first objective was to run the forward_kinematics demo and evaluate the kr210.urdf file to perform kinematic analysis of Kuka KR210 robot and derive its DH parameters.